Grow a Small Business | 5 MIN READ

 - Project-specific information.
 Additional topics will depend on the type of project being launched.
 For example, offer what-if scenarios or possible risks and mitigation, note critical path items in the timeline, or discuss interaction protocols across the company (such as with clients or with supplies/vendors).

 - Q&A. You will likely find it useful to answer questions as they arise (allow for this in each agenda time block).
-Therefore, this section of the meeting can be a final check for any outstanding queries.
+This section of the meeting can be a final check for any outstanding queries.

 - Next Steps.
 Close the meeting by agreeing on action items that were identified during the meeting, and who is accountable for each.